This post contains affiliate links. As an Amazon associate I earn from qualifying purchases.

 Rebar is a hippy food cafe in Victoria, BC, where I lived for three years when I was “studying” creative writing.
 Their cookbook of the same name features some of the restaurant favourites and a whole lot more.
 It’s a healthy cookbook I turn to for inspiration time and time again.

-I was sad to learn recently that Good to the Grain is now out of print (the Kindle version is still available, or you can try to find a used copy) so I thought I’d let you know that Martha Stewart’s whole grain baking book A New Way to Bake is also pretty darn good in the healthy baking department.
+While we’re on the subject, I thought I’d let you know that Martha Stewart’s whole grain baking book A New Way to Bake is also pretty darn good in the healthy baking department.

 The True Food cookbook stems from the restaurant of the same name, founded by Dr. Andrew Weil on the simple principle that food should make you feel better, not worse.
 The recipes in this book are simple, seasonal, and suitable for just about every way of eating.
 This has to be one of the best healthy cookbooks that I own.